-The Republic expects that delivery of the bonds will be made to investors on or a bout July 1, 2024, which will be the fourth business day following the date of this offering memorandum (such settlement being referred to as "T+4").
+The Republic expects that delivery of the bonds will be made to investors on or about February 24, 2025, which will be the fourth business day following the date of this offering memorandum (such settlement being referred to as "T+4").
 Under Rule 15c6-1 under the U.S. Securities Exchange Act of 1934, as amended, trades in the secondary market are required to settle in one business day, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade bonds prior to the delivery of the bonds hereunder may be required, by virtue of the fact that the bonds initially settle in T+4, to specify an alternate settlement a rrangement at the time of any such trade to prevent a failed settlement.
+Accordingly, purchasers who wish to trade bonds prior to the delivery of the bonds hereunder may be required, by virtue of the fact that the bonds initially settle in T+4, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
 Purchasers of the bonds who wish to trade the bonds prior to their date of delivery hereunder should consult their advisors.

-The initial purchasers may have performed commercial banking, investment banking and a dvisory services for the Republic from time to time for which they may have received customary fees and reimbursement of expenses.
-The initial purchasers may, from time to time, engage in transactions with and perform services for the Republic in the ordinary course of their business for which the initial purchasers may receive customary fees and reimbursement of reimbursement of expenses.
+The initial purchasers may have performed commercial banking, investment banking and advisory services for the Republic from time to time for which they may have received customary fees and reimbursement of expenses.
+The initial purchasers may, from time to time, engage in transactions with and perform services for the Republic in the ordinary course of their business for which the initial purchasers may receive customary fees and reimbursement of expenses.

 In the ordinary course of their business activities, the initial purchasers and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
 Such investments and securities activities may involve securities and/or instruments of ours or our affiliates.
-If any of the initial purchasers or their affiliates has a lending relationship with us, certain of those initial purchasers or their affiliates or their affiliates has a lending relationship with us, certain of those initial purchasers or their affiliates would hedge, and certain of those initial purchasers or their affiliates would hedge such exposure by entering into transactions that consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the bonds offered hereby.
-Any such credit default swaps or short positions could a dversely affect future trading prices of the bonds offered hereby.
+If any of the initial purchasers or their affiliates has a lending relationship with us, certain of those initial purchasers or their affiliates not us consistent with their customary risk management policies.
+Typically, the initial purchasers and their affiliates would hedge such exposure by entering into transactions that consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the bonds offered hereby.
+Any such credit default swaps or short positions could adversely affect future trading prices of the bonds offered hereby.
 The initial purchasers and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.